-Police grant permission to farmer unions to conduct Tractor Parade on Republic Day
+Farmer unions claim Delhi police nod for 100-km tractor rally on Republic day

 New Delhi, Jan 23: Farmers protesting the central government's new agricultural laws claimed that they had got the permission to enter Delhi for their tractor rally that is slated to be staged on Republic Day.

 Farmers have been allowed to enter Delhi and travel up to 100km distance on each route, farmer leader Darshan Pal said.
+Over two lakh tractors will be part of the January 26 ''kisan parade'' in the national capital and around 2,500 volunteers will be deployed to facilitate the movement of the vehicles.

+The number of volunteers can be increased, depending on the crowd, and a control room has been set up to look into the arrangements.

+The tractor parade will start from the Ghazipur, Singhu and Tikri border points of Delhi, but the final details of routes are yet to be finalised.

 "Farmers will take out 'Kisan Gantantra Parade' on January 26.
 Barricades will be opened and we will enter Delhi.
 We (farmers and Delhi Police) have reached an agreement on the route, final details are to be worked out tonight," Yogendra Yadav of Swaraj India told reporters.